Rxhman/PRODIGY_WD__01/README.md

 - 🐾 **Easy-to-Use Navigation:** Explore different sections effortlessly, ensuring you find what you need without hassle.
 - 🐾 **Dog Profiles:** View and create captivating profiles for your dogs, highlighting their unique personalities and preferences.

-## Demo

-Curious to see TinDog in action?
-Check out our live demo [here](https://rahmaaaan.github.io/Tindog/)!

 ## Installation

 Ready to bring TinDog to your local environment?
 Follow these simple steps: